 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The English department participates in the honors program.
 The honors program is open to senior English majors who have a departmental GPA of at least 3.6.
-Eligibility requirements, application procedures and specific project expectations are available from the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Topics courses offer alternative and exploratory approaches to literary works and issues through, for example, interdisciplinary study, studies of single authors or groups of authors from several periods, or studies of recurrent themes in literature.
 These courses often reflect faculty members' interests in new approaches to literary study or new areas of study.
 Several topics courses are offered each year, and students should consult the detailed course descriptions in the English department offices and the English department website.
 Every year.
 (4 credits)